bentonelli/bentonelli.github.io/_posts/2022-04-06-An-Intro-to-Hoffman2-with-R.md

 2. Request resources using the line:

-srun –partition=general –qos=general –mem=5G –pty bash
+qrsh -l h_rt=3:00:00,h_data=4G

-(where 5G is the total memory allocated to the session)
+(where 4G is the total memory allocated to the session, and 3:00:00 is 3 hours)

 1. Load R using: load module R